-Teaching ESL, and especially in Korea is basically a dead-end job with no real chance for advancement into decent “career” kinds of jobs that give you more than a one or two year contract unless you make it happen for yourself such as getting into publishing or through Internet ventures.
+Teaching ESL, and especially in Korea is basically a dead-end job.
+There is no real chance for advancement into decent “career” kinds of jobs that give you more than a one or two year contract unless you make it happen for yourself.
+Some ways to do this include getting into publishing or through Internet ventures.

 Stellar Teachers Get Punished

 Quite seriously, it’s terrible and you actually get punished by being a stellar teacher and employee.
 This is because you’ll get promoted to head teacher which involves way more work for often no pay.
 Or, you’ll get all these extra high-level classes dumped on you which require tons of prep but you won’t get compensated fairly for that.